mwdomino/zerocfg/README.md

 ### Command-line Arguments

-- The flag source is enabled by default and always has the highest priority.
+- The flag source is enabled by default and always has the highest priority
-- You can define configuration options with aliases for convenient CLI usage.
+- You can define configuration options with aliases for convenient CLI usage
-- Values are passed as space-separated arguments (no `=` allowed).
+- Values are passed as space-separated arguments (no `=` allowed)
-- Both single dash (`-`) and double dash (`--`) prefixes are supported for flags and their aliases.
+- Both single dash (`-`) and double dash (`--`) prefixes are supported for flags and their aliases

 **Example:**